Signal Chain Explained

 Guitar with Post EQ and Post Compressor

-In general, guitar signal hits the gain based processors first.
+In general, the guitar signal hits the gain based processors first.
 It can be a noise gate, volume pedal, wah pedal, compressor pedal, eq pedal and an overdrive pedal.
 Positions of these pedals are interchangeable according to players taste but this a common setup among players.

-After the first tone shaping and gain staging, next step is the modulation effects.
+After the first tone shaping and gain staging, the next step is the modulation effects.
 Flanger, phaser, tremolo, chorus effects are modulation effects.
 Some players can put those pedals in the fx-loop of their amps.
 Using a pedal in the loop means that guitar signal is affected after the pre-amp stage (Amp gain, amp distortion) before the power amp stage.